influxdata/community-templates/algorithmia/readme.md

   - Your organization name can be found on the Settings page in your browser:
   - `export INFLUX_ORG=my_org`

-  - The Kafka broker URL should be in the format:
+  - This is the URL for your Kafka broker and should be in the format:
   - `export KAFKA_BROKER=1.2.3.4:9092`

   - The Kafka topic should be the same topic that you configured in Algorithmia: